 - Cause both hypoglycemic and hyperglycemic episodes in alcoholics

 - Increase secretion of glucagon and other hormones that raise glucose levels

 - Reduce the body’s responsiveness to insulin

-There are many hormones in the body that regulate the reproductive system.
+Many hormones in the body regulate the reproductive system.
 The two main hormones—estrogens (estradiol) and androgens (testosterone) —are synthesized in the ovaries and testes.
 These hormones affect various reproductive functions.

 In men, they are responsible for: